 The OSUCCC – James is proud to work with the Block family to recognize leadership in the field of cancer through the Herbert and Maxine Block Memorial Lectureship Award for Distinguished Achievement in Cancer.

-The lectureship supports an international competitive process which annually identifies an individual whose contributions to cancer research, patient care and/or education have received international recognition.
-In 2018, the monetary award increased to $50,000, making the Block Memorial Lectureship Award one of the largest prizes awarded by an academic institution in the field of cancer.
+The lectureship supports an international competitive process that annually identifies an individual whose contributions to cancer research, patient care and/or education have received international recognition.
+In 2018, the monetary award was increased to $50,000, making the Block Memorial Lectureship Award one of the largest prizes given by an academic institution in the field of cancer.
 Additionally, a $25,000 prize will be awarded to an Ohio State researcher specializing in cancer research.